I have broken down this page into two categories.

 Most of the time in electrical, it’s about speed.
 The faster you can do something with quality, the more valuable you are to the company.

 If you do decide to push a fish tape through, there are a few ways you can hook on.
 Either by really securing it with lots of tape, or just hooking wires onto the fish tape head, and twist them back on themselves.

 You also want to keep in mind, if the pipe you’re pulling through has potential to have additional circuits later in the job, pull a string with your wires!
 (You can easily hook onto the string instead of using one of your wires as a pull string and wasting money.)

 We cover all this in the articles below.

-Oh yes, when ever using tape.. be a gentleman to your fellow co-worker.
+Oh yes, whenever using tape.. be a gentleman to your fellow co-worker.
 LEAVE A TAPE HANDLE SO THEY CAN EASILY REMOVE TAPE!
-(If you start using loop, it makes it super hard to find where to unravel your tape.
+(If you start using lube, it makes it super hard to find where to unravel your tape.
 This many times leaves us to using a knife which increases chances of scoring wires etc.)

 - Selecting the Correct Wire Size By Reading your Prints (How Many Circuits, and their Demand for Wire Size)

 - Deciding the Best Way to Pull Wire into Pipe (Fish Tape, String + Vacuum, or Just Push Wires!)